Tuesday, May 7, 2013

 It is hard to believe that 40 years has passed since this landmark study of Egypt's royal mummies, the studies answered many questions which had to that point remained impossible to answer without damaging the precious bodies of the ancient kings and queens in the collection of the Egyptian museum, Cairo.

-The book opens with a portfolio of colour pictures which show the colour of mummies through various periods of Ancient Egyptian history and right on the first page is a fantastic picture of the extremely fragile 11th Dynasty mummy of the Lady Imenit.
-The mummy posses no quality of life in the attitude of her remains though she does posses vast quantities of jewelry about her neck.
+The book opens with a portfolio of color pictures which show the color of mummies through various periods of Ancient Egyptian history and right on the first page is a fantastic picture of the extremely fragile 11th Dynasty mummy of the Lady Imenit.
+The mummy possesses no quality of life in the attitude of her remains though she does possess vast quantities of jewelry about her neck.

 These 4 pages of images are followed by many black and white pictures which include many x-rays including a wonderful one of the head of the aforementioned Lady Imenit though her features are difficult to make out in the jumble of her necklaces'.
 I guess at that time one of the questions scholars most wanted to know was the position of the arms on the mummy of King Amenhotep I who because of his beautiful wrappings has not been unwrapped in modern times.

 The x-rays of this king showed that his broken arms were likely originally crossed in front of the body.
 They also showed a bead girdle on the king just one of a number of unforeseen objects that would turn up on the mummies.